ChekinNooget/aops-emojis/README.md

 - (probably impossible because of the way aops does images...) make the emoji size consistent between feed view and forum view
 - Make it easier to upload your own emojis
 - Sometimes emojis won't work at all if the page loads incorrectly and the code can't inject its custom functions in time. dunno how to fix, it's impossible, right? if that happens just reload the page and it should probably start working, you can check by clicking on the emoji bbcode panel thing
+- make emojis work in the preview thingy !??!